Gourav2K/chess-similarity-search/README.md

 ---
 ## 🧭 What's Next?

+- **UI Features** - the current chessboard needs to be replaced by a board which allows custom setting of position instead of making moves to reach the desired position.
+- **Adding more suitable filters** - like opening, result, etc; so that it could help study similar structures out of specific openings, filtering by the side which won.
 - **Performance Optimizations** - Database side, application side.
 - **Clustering : KNN Embedding + Vector DB integration** to enhance the performance of fetching subset of similar positions via cosine similarity between board embeddings.
 A faster subset fetch could drastically improve the CTE prefiltering step.
 - **CRON Jobs** - Preprocessor logic could potentially be converted into **scheduled jobs** reading pgn files and pushing batches of games to kafka at fixed schedules